AvicennaJr/themuslimbot/README.md

 # Thanks

-This bot has been heavily inspired by the [Discord Islam Bot](https://github.com/galacticwarrior9/IslamBot) and my attemp.
+This bot has been heavily inspired by the [Discord Islam Bot](https://github.com/galacticwarrior9/IslamBot).

 # Support